What is biophilia? We explore the benefits of life in the office.

 Wilson’s claim that humans have an inherent affinity to the natural world now seems like common sense.
 Visit any office, and chances are that a number of desks will be graced by the strappy leaves of spider plants.
 It’s an attempt, if a modest one, to connect with nature.
 And it’s this connection that needs to be ramped up.

-There is a multitude of studies, in addition to the Human Spaces report, that demonstrate that truly green environments can positively impact people’s behaviour and, in the case of workers, performance.
+There is a multitude of studies, in addition to the Human Spaces report, that demonstrate that truly green environments can positively impact people’s behaviour and, in the case of workers, performance, and like other animals need the right habitat in which to flourish.

 In projects like Magna Housing and Verisk Maplecroft (see below), Interaction created two very different workspaces but both designed around the theme of biophilia.
 Magna Housing have taken an organic approach by including natural, earthy colours and plant inspired window graphics to create a calming and welcoming environment.
 Verisk Maplecroft, on the other hand, included a variety of plants around their office with bright colours and cracking views of the city.